obedottoc/mathlib/INSTRUCTIONS.md

 ## General Instructions

 - Use the CLI menu in `App.py` for testing your functions.
 - Do not modify other contributors' modules without discussion.
-- Keep your code **simple and readable**.
+- Add your contribution in the assigned file (Ex : `Area.py`) and then add the functionality in the `App.py` for CLI.